Sukrit-Prakash/Sukrit-Prakash/README.md

 # 👋 Hi, I'm Sukrit Prakash!

-🌟  Software Engineer | MERN Stack Developer | Machine Learning and Artificial Enthusiast
+🌟  Software Engineer | MERN Stack Developer | Machine Learning and Artificial Intelligence Enthusiast

 I’m passionate about building impactful applications, solving challenging problems, and exploring new technologies.
 Whether it's crafting user-friendly web apps, diving into the depths of cybersecurity, or building AI-driven solutions, I'm always up for a challenge!